QuaSi-Software/Documentation/docs/resie_operation_control.md

 ### Conditions

 The conditions used in evaluating the boolean expressions of transitions are arbitrarily complex and as such depend on the implementation.
 However the code handling them must define which information it requires for evaluation.
 In particular a condition must define to which energy systems it needs access.
-As the concrete systems are not defined before the project is loaded, these requirements act on the type and possibly medium of systems, e.g. a condition might ask for "a grid connection of medium m_e_ac_230v" or "a PV plant".
+As the specific systems are not defined before the project is loaded, these requirements affect the type and possibly the medium of the systems, e.g. a condition might ask for "a grid connection of medium m_e_ac_230v" or "a PV plant".
 It can also provide customizeable parameters with default values.

 The example above uses four different conditions: